-When you sign up with an affiliate program, you’re entering a business relationship with the product owner, so you need to be sure you understand, and are comfortable with, all aspects of the program.
+When you sign up with an affiliate program, you’re entering a business relationship with the product owner, so you need to be sure you understand all aspects of the program.

 What is their policy with cookies?

-When someone clicks your affiliate link and goes to the product owner’s website, a cookie that registers the visit from your website is placed on the visitor’s computer.
+When someone clicks your affiliate link and goes to the product owner’s website, a cookie that registers the visit from your affiliate link is placed on the visitor’s computer.

-This is to ensure that if your visitor doesn’t buy on that visit, leaves, but returns and buys on a subsequent visit, you will still get credited for the sale.
+This is to ensure that if your visitor doesn’t buy on that visit, leaves, but returns from a different source (not your website) and buys on a subsequent visit, you will still get credited for the sale.

-The commission percentage is the amount you are paid for each sale – a percent of the product price.
+The commission percentage is the amount you are paid for each sale.
+It is a percentage of the product price.

-The natural temptation is to go for affiliate programs paying a higher percentage, but you need to look a bit deeper.
+The natural temptation is to go for affiliate programs paying a higher percentage, but look a bit deeper.

 For example, if the product price is very high the percentage offered may be small but, of course, the actual pay-out will be high.

-You should also look at the range of products the visitor could buy.
+You should also look at the type of outlet and the range of products the visitor could buy.
 Here’s an example of what could happen with the Amazon affiliate program:

-Amazon pays 6% across the board, for any and all products sold through affiliate links.
+Amazon pays (used to pay) 6% across the board, for any and all products sold through affiliate links.